Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Discussion

-Sampling from the latent space has the advantage of by-passing difficulties imposed by the \begin{enumerate*}[label=(\roman*)]\item diffusion image quality (streamlines could be generated from very low resolution images); and \item hard-to-track regions.\end{enumerate*} Streamlines would still be proposed for regions that are hard-to-track provided that reliable bundle models are available at learning and to sample from.
+Sampling from the latent space has the advantage of by-passing difficulties imposed by the \begin{enumerate*}[label=(\roman*)]\item diffusion image quality (streamlines could be generated from very low resolution images); and \item hard-to-track regions.\end{enumerate*} Our approach is able to generate streamlines for regions that are hard-to-track provided that reliable bundle models are available at learning and to sample from.
 Meanwhile, other methods such as Bundle-Specific Tractography (BST) \citep{Rheault:Neuroimage:2019} or dynamically seeded Surface Enhanced Tractography (SET) \citep{StOnge:BrainConnectivity:2021}, might find it difficult to traverse some hard-to-track regions given that they are still guided by some streamline-, diffusion- or anatomically-based signal.

-Compared to conventional streamline propagation methods, the proposed generative streamline sampling method is independent of the diffusion acquisition sequence, or the choice of a particular local orientation reconstruction method.
+GESTA uses the latent space as a ``streamline yard'', and, as such, it can work on streamlines extracted with any tractography method.
+As shown by the variety of features of the raw diffusion data underlying the datasets employed, or the tractography methods used to extract the seeding streamlines, the proposed generative streamline sampling method is independent of the diffusion acquisition sequence, or the choice of a particular local orientation reconstruction method.
 Similarly, our generative tractography process does not require computing a response function, any compartment volume fraction, or any other local construct.